 - The Project EAT-I survey was revised and two versions based on the model were developed.
 One version was mailed to participants who were in junior high school at time 1 (time 2 high school cohort) and a second version to participants who were in senior high school at time 1 (time 2 post-high school cohort).
 Some items from the original survey were dropped due to data redundancy (e.g., childhood weight) and several new items were added following focus groups with young adults that raised topics of relevance to the post-high school cohort.
-For more details about the surveys please see the Surveys Page.
+For more details about the surveys please see the Surveys section below.

 - Between April 2003 and June 2004, Project EAT-II surveys and food frequency questionnaires were mailed to both cohorts randomly selected into 6 waves by the Data Collection and Support Services in the Division of Epidemiology and Community Health, University of Minnesota.